Applications of weak attraction theory in Out($F_n$): Preliminaries

 \end{itemize} The following fact is an important property of lines carried by a subgroup system.
-The proof is by using the observation that $A<F_r$ is of finite rank implies that $\partial A$ is a compact subset of $\partial F_r$ \begin{fact} For each subgroup system $\mathcal{A}$ the set of lines carried by $\mathcal{A}$ is a closed subset of $\mathcal{B}$ \end{fact}
+The proof is by using the observation that $A<\F$ is of finite rank implies that $\partial A$ is a compact subset of $\partial \F$ \begin{lemma} For each subgroup system $\mathcal{A}$ the set of lines carried by $\mathcal{A}$ is a closed subset of $\mathcal{B}$ \end{lemma}

 So by definition, a line $\gamma$ is carried by a conjugacy class (circuit) $\rho$ means that $\gamma$ is a bi-infinite iteration of $\rho$, denoted by $\rho_\infty$.